luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 **The progressive web app is a great way for customers to view Disciplined Agile content in a new way.**

-- Create a better on-boarding experience
+- Create a better onboarding experience
 - Better UI affordances
 - Refine typography